 “Consider me navigating the lurch with all due alacrity,” the human returned.
 “Have a lovely evening.”

 Hansel gave me a Look with all six of its eyes before setting me on the pavement and launching itself into the air.
 It took a moment before the magic in its wings caught the wind, and then it was sailing toward the clouds.

 But not toward any rooftops.
 “Are we still in the same world I just came from?”
 I asked suspiciously, forgetting to do the nursery rhyme voice.

 “Hmm,” the human said.

 “Because I just left Aunt Thompson fighting with some sort of magician,” I went on.
-“Looked like he could be your uncle.
-Brother.
-Father.
+“Looked like he could be your relation.
+Parent.
+Sibling.
 Am I narrowing this down at all?”